Skip to main content

 USA

-The VMSR (Voluntary Malfunction Summary Reporting) Program allows device manufacturers to report certain device malfunctions quarterly in summary form instead of submitting individual malfunction reports.
-Manufacturers can voluntarily participate without needing FDA approval and may opt out at any time.
-If they leave, they must resume individual malfunction reporting within 30 days and update their procedures accordingly.
-The program helps the FDA monitor device safety and effectiveness more efficiently by ensuring sufficient information is provided to detect safety issues and trends.
-Eligibility criteria and reporting conditions are detailed in the guidance.
+The VMSR (Voluntary Malfunction Summary Reporting) Program permits device manufacturers to report certain device malfunctions quarterly in summary form instead of submitting individual malfunction reports.
+Manufacturers can voluntarily participate without needing the FDA approval and may opt out at any time.
+If they leave, they is required to resume individual malfunction reporting within 30 days and update their procedures accordingly.
+The program helps the the FDA monitor device safety and effectiveness more efficiently by ensuring sufficient information is provided to detect safety issues and trends.
+Eligibility criteria and reporting conditions are detailed in the guideline.

 Small Entity Compliance Guide onMammography Quality Standards Act and Regulation Amendments